microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationuser-list-rubric.md

 ## Response

-If successful, this method returns a `200 OK` response code and a list of [educationRubric](../resources/educationrubric.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [educationRubric](../resources/educationrubric.md) objects in the response body.

 ## Examples

 ### Request

-Here's an example  of the request.
+The following example shows a request.

 <!-- {
   "blockType": "request",